hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 # Inflation-Resistant Medium of Account (IRMA)

-This a set of Solana contracts written in solang (no, Rust) that implement an inflation-resistant stablecoin using OpenBook.
+This a set of Solana contracts started in solang (now continuing in Rust for easy integration with Anchor) that implement an inflation-resistant stablecoin using OpenBook.
 Switching over to Rust to make it easy to integrate with Solana.
 This is now patent pending.

 # For dev contributors